inkdropapp/docs-old/src/pages/manual/basic-usage.md

 #### Hack Windows gestures

-By default, navigating through notes using touchpad on a Windows machine isn't supported.
-Here's a neat workaround for Windows 11:
+By default, navigating through notes using touchpad on Windows machines isn't supported.
+Check out a workaround for Windows 11:

 1. Go to **Bluetooth & devices** > **Touchpad** > **Advanced gestures**.
 2. Expand the **Configure three-finger gestures**.